galaxyproject/training-material/topics/imaging/tutorials/tutorial-CP/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > - The name entered to the input image and objects has to be consistent (case sensitive) with the names in *NamesAndTypes* and the tools to follow.
+>    > - The names entered to the input image and objects have to be consistent (case sensitive) with the ones in *NamesAndTypes* and the tools to follow.
 >    > - The min and max diameter of the objects (`Typical minimum diameter of objects, in pixel units (Min)` and `Typical minimum diameter of objects, in pixel units (Max)`) will have to be adjusted to the resolution of the images.
+>    > - The `Threshold correction factor` is used to adjust the threshold in Otsu's method.
+The value depends on the images and it might be useful to test several values and pick the one that works best for a particular kind of image.
 >    {: .comment}
 >
 {: .hands_on}

 > ### {% icon question %} Questions
 >
-> We are using here Otsu's method for segmentation.
+> We are using here Otsu's thresholding method for segmentation.
 What other segmentation options are available?
 What is the difference between them?
 >
 > > ### {% icon solution %} Solution
 > >